 Gastric Bypass vs Duodenal Switch- Self-Pay Pricing

-The duodenal switch and SADI surgery usually costs $2,000 to $5,000 than gastric bypass surgery.
+The duodenal switch and SADI surgery are generally $2,000-$5,000 more expensive than gastric bypass surgery since they are complicated surgical procedures.

 Gastric Bypass vs Bariatric Revision Surgery